Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: Effective Gravity at Low Energy

 In the situation that gravity is strong, $R_{g}\gg R_{0}$, for example, gravity well within the luminary region of galaxies or in the solar system, the action can ignore the cosmological constant term $\frac{\Omega_{\Lambda}}{2}$ and recovers the well-tested standard Einstein's gravity, and hence the static Newtonian gravity.

-However, in the situation at long distance scale, when more generally the asymptotic gravity irrelevant to matters is weak, i.e. the flow averaged curvature $R_{g}$ is comparable with the asymptotic background curvature $R_{0}$ at the coarse-graining level (statistical fluctuations allow local curvature lower than $R_{0}$), since $\frac{\Omega_{\Lambda}}{2}\frac{R_{0}}{R_{g}}\approx O(0.3)$, we have
+However, at long distance scales, when the asymptotic gravity is weak, i.e. the flow-averaged curvature $R_{g}$ is low and comparable to the asymptotic background curvature $R_{0}$ at the coarse-graining level, ratio $\frac{\Omega_{\Lambda}}{2}\frac{R_{0}}{R_{g}}\approx O(0.35)$ is still a small number less than 1, we could go from (\ref{eq:pre-approx}) to